 Bachelor of Psychological ScienceBachelors Degree

-The Bachelor of Psychological Science provides the first three years of full-time (or part-time equivalent) study and training required to prepare graduates for employment in a range of careers that require critical thinking and an understanding of human psychological factors.
-Many graduates pursue postgraduate training to become registered psychologists to provide clinical services, while others work in psychological research or other community settings.
-The degree focuses on providing a thorough knowledge of the theoretical basis of psychological science and prepares students to conduct an independent research project.
+The Bachelor of Psychological Science provides the first three years (full-time or part-time equivalent) of study and training required to prepare graduates for employment as psychologists in professional practice and in research careers.
+The course focuses on providing a thorough knowledge of the theoretical basis of psychological science and prepares students to conduct an independent research project.

 Upon completion of the degree, eligible students may undertake a fourth year of study by enrolling in the accredited Bachelor of Psychological Science with Honours.
-Completion of this fourth year of study is the minimal educational qualification to apply for conditional registration as a postgraduate intern in psychology in Australia.
+Completion of this fourth year of study is the minimal educational qualification for provisional registration as a psychologist in Australia.

-The course strikes a balance between research, theory and application to provide skills relevant to the public and private sectors.
-Indigenous material is integrated into the curriculum.
+The course strikes a balance between research, theory and application to provide relevant skills which are highly sought after by employers in the public and private sectors.
+Relevant Indigenous material is integrated into the curriculum to ensure graduates have a strong capacity for action in a regional and rural context.

 |Graduate Attribute||Course Learning Outcome|